 TEDDY BEAR TEA MINI-GRANT

 WVEF offers Teddy Bear Tea mini-grants to WVUSD schools for a variety of opportunities.
 The mini-grants may be offered in the following areas:

 Athletics/Physical Education * Fine Arts * Classroom Project * Library/Resource Centers * Student Enrichment * Technology * Disadvantaged Youth * Other (to be stated)

 To be selected for a mini-grant, a WVUSD school principal and/or management officer must sign and submit the grant application on behalf of the grant recipient.
 WVEF will evaluate each application on its own merit and, in accordance with the grant criteria, will determine the acceptability of the grant application.
 WVEF will only accept grant application requests received in this format.

-Graduating seniors from the two comprehensive high schools and the continuation high school benefit from annual $1,000 scholarships.
+Graduating seniors from the two comprehensive high schools and the continuation high school benefit from annual up to $1,000 scholarships.
 Scholarship categories include:

 Teen citizenship (leadership)